HEADS-UP: Sourced from Russian State-Controlled Media

 The price for the withdrawal of US forces has now become clear – the Taliban clearly demanded US data on those Afghan nations who cooperated with NATO forces.
-The Administration aren’t denying that they’ve been talking to the Taliban.
+The Administration isn’t denying that they’ve been talking to the Taliban.
 I am aware that one faction inside the Taliban opened up a channel to the Pentagon early last week.
 The problem with negotiating with terrorists is that you have to make concessions.

 Well aware that they had blundered it looks as though the Biden regime took a calculated decision to get Americans out, with Taliban assistance, and sell those who had helped the West down the river.
 The damage to America’s reputation has been severe.
 NATO has been fatally compromised by the defeat of its mission in Afghanistan.

 As predicted the Taliban have already started revenge shootings.
 They are not people with whom we can do business, whichever faction is involved.
-They are not going to respect human rights, nor are they going to conduct elections, not even Pennsylvania style elections where the result is determined in advance.
+They are not going to respect human rights, nor are they going to conduct elections, not even Pennsylvania-style elections where the result is determined in advance.
 They also don’t play cricket.

-The deal is reminiscent of that struck by President Nixon with the North Vietnamese at Paris.
+The deal is reminiscent of that struck by President Nixon with the North Vietnamese in Paris.
 Biden might care to remember what happened to his predecessor, who, unlike him, was an elected president.
 The CIA soon took care of him.

-There is little point the Republicans threatening to impeach Biden.
+There is little point in the Republicans threatening to impeach Biden.
 They don’t have the votes and impeachment would be dead on arrival.
 They would be better off concentrating on seizing control of both houses in ’22, at which point they could consider impeachment.

 ISIS-K’s suicide bombing at Kabul Airport was predictable.
-It was clear that someone was going to try and stop the airlift, either a faction of the Taliban, ISIS or al Qaeda.
+It was clear that someone was going to try and stop the airlift, either a faction of the Taliban, ISIS, or al Qaeda.
 Apart from anything else thousands of Islamic nutters have been released from Afghan prisons – it’s even worse than California.
 (I am referring of course to assassin Sirhan Sirhan’s parole.)

 Biden was never going to extend the airlift, but Britain could and should have.
 The RAF has a reasonable airlift capacity and civil aircraft could have been used.
 Boris Johnson’s decision after the bombing to curtail the airlift was shameful.